zayne-labs/eslint-config/README.md

 ## View what rules are enabled

-Eslint config inspecctor is visual tool to help you view what rules are enabled in your project and apply them to what files, [@eslint/config-inspector](https://github.com/eslint/config-inspector).
-It was built by the legendary [Anthony Fu](https://github.com/antfu).

-Go to your project root that contains `eslint.config.js` and run:
+Want to see what rules are active in your project?
+There's a cool tool for that!
+Use the ESLint config inspector (created by [Anthony Fu](https://github.com/antfu)):

 ```bash
 pnpx @eslint/config-inspector@latest